 In that regard, they will first fill all the available spaces before they can leave the body.
 The condition is most likely to cause a swollen belly in a male guppy, especially if the infection is in the belly.

 5. Poor water conditions

-Certain water conditions may not favour guppy rearing.
+Certain water conditions may not favor guppy rearing.
 Guppies prefer water with a pH of 6.8 to 7.8.
 Imbalanced pH may result in the water being drawn into the fish through osmosis.
-This will lead to excessive fluid -within the guppy’s cavities which will cause swelling.
+This leads to excessive fluid -within the guppy’s cavities which will cause swelling.